On sharp third Hankel determinant for certain starlike functions: Introduction

 and

-The formula for $p_j$ $(j=2,3,4)$, which plays a significant role in finding the sharp bound of the Hankel determinant and has been prominently exploited in the main theorem, is contained in the Lemma \ref{pformula} below.
-For further details on the class $\mathcal{P}$ coefficients, refer to the survey article, \cite{surveycaratheodory}. \begin{lemma}\cite{rj,lemma1} Let $p\in \mathcal {P}$ has the form $1+\sum_{n=1}^{\infty}p_n z^n.$ Then
+The formula for $p_j$ $(j=2,3,4)$, which plays a significant role in finding the sharp bound of the Hankel determinant and has been prominently exploited in the main theorem, is contained in the Lemma \ref{pformula} below. \begin{lemma}\cite{rj,lemma1} Let $p\in \mathcal {P}$ has the form $1+\sum_{n=1}^{\infty}p_n z^n.$ Then

-and for some $\gamma$, $\eta$ and $\rho$ such that $|\gamma|\leq 1$, $|\eta|\leq 1$ and $|\rho|\leq 1.$ \end{lemma}
+and for some $\gamma$, $\eta$ and $\rho$ such that $\vert \gamma\vert \leq 1$, $\vert \eta\vert \leq 1$ and $\vert \rho\vert \leq 1.$ \end{lemma}

-\section{Sharp $H_{3,1}$ for $\mathcal{S}^{*}(\alpha)$}
+\section{Sharp $H_{3}(1)$ for $\mathcal{S}^{*}(\alpha)$}

-Recently, Kowalczyk \cite{4/9} and Rath et al. \cite{rath} determined the sharp bound of Hankel determinant of order three for the functions in the class $\mathcal{S}^{*}(\alpha)$ when $\alpha=0$ and $\alpha=1/2$, respectively.
-In this section, we calculate the sharp bound of $H_{3,1}(f)$ for the functions belonging to the class $\mathcal{S}^{*}(\alpha)$, for some more values of $\alpha$.
-The graphs provided in this article are all prepared using MATLAB.\\
+Recently, Kowalczyk et al. \cite{4/9} and Banga and Kumar \cite{banga} obtained the sharp bound of the third-order Hankel determinant for functions in the class $\mathcal{S}^{*}:=\mathcal{S}^{*}(0)$, independently whereas Rath et al. \cite{rath} determined the sharp bound of $H_3(1)$ for functions in the class $\mathcal{S}^{*}(1/2)$ and corrected the proof provided in \cite{lecko 1/2 bound}.
+In this section, we extend our analysis to calculate the sharp bound of $H_{3}(1)$ for functions in the class $\mathcal{S}^{*}(\alpha)$ for some additional range of $\alpha$.
+Below, is our main result.

 \begin{theorem} Let $f\in \mathcal {S}^{*}(\alpha)$.
 Then